Janbinkowski96/Case_study/README.md

    about the students who scored a 4 and above on their algebra exam.
 Available from [here](Task_3), final report is [here](Task_3/reports/Final_report.md).

+   To run tasks locally you need, and appropriate permissions:

+        * Python 3.6.8
+        * Jupyter notebook 4.4.0

+   additional information about how-to-run tasks and requirements are in Task`s README.md.